-What Can a Handyman Do in Concord, North Carolina?
+What Can a Handyman Do Without a License in Concord, North Carolina?

 In North Carolina, a general contractor license is required when the cost of a project is $40,000 or more (labor + materials) for general building work; smaller “handyman” jobs can typically be done without a GC license, but trade work (electrical, plumbing, HVAC) generally requires the appropriate state trade license regardless of job size.
 In Concord (Cabarrus County), you should also plan for local zoning/permit compliance and business registration requirements even if you are exempt from state GC licensing.